nais/handbook/docs/technical/tenant-setup/addons/digdir.md

     resourcemanager.projects.get
     ```

-NAIS will configure Digdirator with the information provided, you relax your cognitive load.
+Nais will configure Digdirator with the information provided, you relax your cognitive load.
-Configure your [NAIS application](https://docs.nais.io/nais-application/application/) with ID-porten or Maskinporten, push code -> deploy.
+Configure your [Nais application](https://docs.nais.io/nais-application/application/) with ID-porten or Maskinporten, push code -> deploy.
-NAIS handles the rest.
+Nais handles the rest.

 !!! warning "ID-porten sidecar"
     If you plan to use the [ID-porten sidecar](https://docs.nais.io/security/auth/idporten/sidecar/?h=sidecar), prior to usage, the feature [Wonderwall](https://docs.nais.io/appendix/wonderwall/) must be enabled.
-    Contact NAIS team for more information.
+    Contact Nais team for more information.

-## Summary of NAIS configuration
+## Summary of Nais configuration

-If we were to translate the above information required by NAIS to configure automated lifecycle of Digdir clients.
+If we were to translate the above information required by Nais to configure automated lifecycle of Digdir clients.
 Translated to yaml, it would look something like this

 ```yaml